gurpreet-arora1092/Object-Oriented-Programming/ObjectOrientedProgramming.md

 new Keyword is here responsible to create a Object.

+new ClassName() // this is a function call. this is a Special function/method is called Constructor  which is used to initialize an Object or responsible to create an Object  when it is created .
+EveryProgramming language provide a default constructor  if and only if we don't create any consutructor.

+Default Constructor is Public and same name as a class name Constructor  never return a value.

+Once Programmer create any constructor  Default constructor is not provided by programming language.

 Now, variablename is a real entity called object that exists in memory.